zonination/emperors/README.md

 * **Died in Battle** occurred when a homicide was committed against an emperor during battle or as a result of battle.
 * **Natural Causes** occurred when an emperor died due to disease, plague, or something internal.

+Discrepancies will be listed in the `notes` column.

 ### Killers

 In the `killer` column, we are concerned with **who** (generally) killed the emperor or **the root cause**, *not mode of* as with `cause`.
 Some definitions that might need clarification:

 * **Other Emperor** The person who committed homicide against an emperor was another emperor, or was a successor.
 * If it was **Natural Causes**, usually the disease that killed the emperor will be listed, usually **Plague**, **Fever** or **Heart Failure**.
 In rare cases, this will be **Lightning** or **Fire**.
 If the cause is unknown, **Disease** will simply be listed.

+Discrepancies will be listed in the `notes` column.

 ### Succession